nadavS3/shortcuts_exercises/instruction.md

 drill 1:browser movement
 (you have 1 mouse use allowed)
 1.open google chrome(with mouse)
-2.go to search bar and type in linux (alt + d)
+2.go to search bar and type in linux
-3.go into the wikipedia page of linux (tab and afterward enter) 4.open 2 new empty tabs (ctrl + t)
+3.go into the wikipedia page of linux
+4.open 2 new empty tabs
-5.navigate backwards to the first empty tab (ctrl + shift + tab) and close it ( ctrl + w ) 6.go back to the second empty tab and close that also (ctrl + w) 7.go to the desktop and then open a new terminal ( ctrl + alt + t) and then in the same termianl open another tab(ctrl + shift + t) and go back to tab 1 (alt + 1)
-8.in the wikipedia page of linux copy all the page content(ctrl + a) 9.go back to the terminal and make it fit the whole screen (windows + up arrow) 10.paste content of linux wiki page to terminal ( ctrl + shift + v) 11.go to the top of the terminal page and backward (shift + pageup and shift + pagedown) 12.close everything(alt + F4 )
+5.navigate backwards to the first empty tab and close it 6.go back to the second empty tab and close that also 7.go to the desktop and then open a new terminal and then in the same termianl open another tab and go back to tab 1 8.in the wikipedia page of linux copy all the page content 9.go back to the terminal and make it fit the whole screen 10.paste content of linux wiki page to terminal
+11.go to the top of the terminal page and backward 12.close everything

 drill 2:screen movement
 1.open google chrome(with mouse)
-2.open another chrome in incognito mode (ctrl + shift + n) and make each of them take up half of the screen(windows + arrows)
+2.open another chrome in incognito mode and make each of them take up half of the screen

 tips for drils 3 and 4:
 ctrl + / = comment/uncomment line